kushaldas/retask/docs/user/tutorials.rst

 In the above example we see two newly introduced methods :class:`~retask.queue.Queue`.
 :func:`~retask.queue.Queue.wait` is a blocking call to wait for a new task in the queue.
 This is the preferred method over polling using :func:`~retask.queue.Queue.dequeue`.
+To send the result back workers will use :func:`~retask.queue.Queue.send` method, which takes an optional argument `wait_time` to specify timeout value in seconds.